 It’s tough to keep up with all the action in MLB.
-Here’s your recap for the week ending September 30, 2013.
+Here’s your power rankings for the week ending on April 22nd.

 It’s tough to keep up with all the action in MLB.
-Here’s your recap for the week ending September 23, 2013.
+Here’s your power rankings for the week ending on April 15th.